aribhatt91/CodeInjector-Chrome-extension/README.md

 HTML snippets will be appended to the body.
 You may use templates in the HTML file and inject them using JavaScript.

-script tags embedded within the HTML content won't be executed unless your page supports jQuery.
+script tags embedded within the HTML content won't be executed.